IE-ML-for-Healthcare/RAI_opioid_risk_prevention/README.md

 ```

 Notes:
+- Dashboard components:
+  - **Interpretability**: global feature importance summaries (e.g., opioid prescription days, income status) that explain why the classifier flags patients.
+  - **Error Analysis**: heatmaps and decision trees that highlight segments (such as surgery patients) where the model underperforms.
+  - **Counterfactuals**: individual patient “what‑if” scenarios (e.g., fewer opioid days) to explore actionable interventions.
+  - **Causal Inference**: uplift estimates to reason about policy changes and their potential impact on OD incidence.
+- Usage tips:
   - If the widget does not render, trust the notebook (File → Trust Notebook) and prefer JupyterLab ≥ 3.x.
-- The dashboard can be heavy; run after the core analysis completes.
+  - The dashboard can be heavy; run after the core analysis completes and save outputs for later review in class discussions.

 **Reproducibility and Notes**
 - Random seed: the notebook sets `RANDOM_STATE = 42` for splits and modeling.
 - Calibration: uses `CalibratedClassifierCV` over a logistic baseline pipeline (with imputation, scaling, and variance filtering).
+- Recalibration: highlights why calibrated probabilities support clinician trust and thresholding decisions (probabilities align with observed frequencies).
+- Threshold selection: recommends the recall‑floor operating point (threshold ≈ 0.28) as a balanced policy for patient safety versus workload.
 - Reported examples in the notebook (will vary with random seeds/splits):
   - Baseline logistic (validation): PR AUC ≈ 0.495, ROC AUC ≈ 0.750, prevalence ≈ 0.18, lift ≈ 2.75×.
   - Final calibrated model (test): PR AUC ≈ 0.445, ROC AUC ≈ 0.764, prevalence ≈ 0.18, lift ≈ 2.47×.
 - Data stewardship: this is a synthetic teaching dataset.
-In clinical settings, ensure governance, privacy, and bias auditing before deployment.
+In clinical settings, ensure governance, privacy, bias auditing, and alignment with institutional review processes before deployment.

 **Troubleshooting**